Memphis STEM in Medicine Ecosystem

 About

-The Memphis STEM in Medicine (STEM-M) Ecosystem is a city-wide initiative aimed at increasing access and opportunities to STEM learning opportunities for Black, Indigenous, People of Color (BIPOC) students.
-Our approach to STEM Learning Ecosystem development, positions youth STEM development as the central focus of the ecosystem’s work, and each member of the ecosystem is an equal contributor to youth STEM development.
+The Memphis STEM in Medicine (STEMM) Ecosystem is a city-wide initiative aimed at increasing access and opportunities to STEM learning opportunities for all students in the Memphis area.
+Our approach to STEMM Learning Ecosystem development, positions youth STEM development as the central focus of the ecosystem’s work, and each member of the ecosystem is an equal contributor to youth STEMM development.

 Key Programs

-The Memphis STEM in Medicine Ecosystem takes a social justice approach to science education, recognizing that representation in science is an important social justice science issue.
-Through this lens, the ecosystem partners work collaboratively to develop justice-centered science learning opportunities that engages students as co-creators of their learning and aims to position students as transformative intellectuals in their communities.
+The Memphis STEMM Ecosystem partners work collaboratively to develop science learning opportunities that engages students as co-creators of their learning and aims to position students as transformative intellectuals in their communities.

 Current work includes: